-Following the departure of the nuns, the convent adjoining the church became the presbytery (the tall brick building with crow-stepped gables left of the church in the photo top right).
-Around c.2000 a new presbytery was built on the opposite (west, liturgical north) side of the church (far right in photo top right).
+Following the departure of the nuns, the convent adjoining the church became the presbytery.
+Around 2000 a new presbytery was built on the opposite (west, liturgical north) side of the church.
 The old presbytery (part of the former convent) was converted by Gerald Murphy Burles Newton into seven self-contained flats (planning permission was granted in 2002).

-The remainder of the convent’s buildings included a boarding school (to the right in the photo top left) fronting the street (now shops), and an industrial laundry to the rear.
+The remainder of the convent’s buildings included a boarding school fronting the street (now shops), and an industrial laundry to the rear.
 The latter was sold to the local Borough and is now occupied by the Bow Arts Trust (as the ‘Nunnery’).
-A Victorian classroom building behind the church – presumably for the poor school, rather than the boarding school – was converted into a church hall (the single-storey building on the far left in the top right photo).
+A Victorian classroom building behind the church – presumably for the poor school, rather than the boarding school – was converted into a church hall.

 The church actually faces north.
 This description uses conventional orientation, i.e. as if the altar was at the east.